 - On average, eyebrow tattoos can last one to three years before needing a touch-up.

-- Over time, the ink in the tattoo will fade, and the lines will blur, affecting the overall appearance of the brows.
+- Over time, the ink in the tattoo will fade, and the lines will blur, affecting the overall natural appearance of the brows.

 - Oily skin types may experience faster tattoo fading, while drier skin types may have longer-lasting results.